Does Relocating from UK Invalidate Life Insurance?

 Life insurance policyholders often do not realise that a move abroad can invalidate their cover.

-They also do not consider how their lifestyle changes can cause an existing policy to become insufficient for their needs.
+They also do not consider how lifestyle changes can make an existing policy insufficient for their needs.
 Before moving abroad, review the cover and make the appropriate changes.

 Give Life Cover Some Thought

 Most people only consider their life insurance coverage during the annual premium review period.
 People without this cover tend to give it no thought.
-However, ex-pats who have dependents and move abroad or have financial obligations in other countries should consider life insurance as soon as they move from the UK.
+However, expats with dependents who move abroad or have financial obligations in other countries should consider life insurance as soon as they move from the UK.

-Though life insurance is not necessary for people without financial commitments, parents, spouses, or children, others must consider their death’s negative impact on surviving dependents and financial obligations.
+Though life insurance is not necessary for people without financial commitments, such as parents, spouses, or children, others must consider the negative impact their death will have on surviving dependents and financial obligations.

 Life Insurance – No Obligation – 30 Sec Form – Free Quotation

-Life insurance is one way to take care of beneficiaries financially.
+Life insurance is one way to provide financial protection for beneficiaries.
 Review the terms and conditions regarding residency status when taking out a policy.
 Some policies will not pay out upon the death of an insured who resided outside of the UK.

-Moving to another area of the world can invalidate a policy.
+Moving to another part of the world can invalidate a policy.
 Contact the insurer if this is not clearly stated in the policy guidelines.

 Notify Life Providers of a Move

-The insurance provider should be informed of all changes in residency status.
+All changes in residency status should be notified to the insurance provider.
 A life policy may become invalid if the insured moves abroad and does not notify the insurer of this change.

 This is because the individual may relocate to a higher-risk area from an underwriting perspective.
 The insurer may deny benefits if the insured dies before informing the provider of the new address and a beneficiary claims the policy.